dgretton/roboPACE/README.md

 # roboPACE
-Python implementation of automated massively parallel PACE on a Hamilton STARlet using the [pyhamilton](https://github.com/dgretton/pyhamilton) package
+Python implementation of automated massively parallel PACE on a Hamilton STARlet using the [pyhamilton](https://github.com/dgretton/pyhamilton) package.

 The repo mostly only exists to show how pyhamilton can be integrated with other Python packages.
 With pyhamilton, you can interface smoothly with hardware and software that is custom-built or not supported by Hamilton.